tqa24/oneclick-subtitles-generator/README.md

 - Customizable time display format (seconds or HH:MM:SS)
 - Optimized performance for long videos with many subtitles
 - Smooth, continuous progress indicator for current subtitle
-- Dark mode support for all UI components
+- Dark mode by default with support for light mode and system preference

 ## Prerequisites